Quadratic Programming-based Reference Spreading Control for Dual-Arm Robotic Manipulation with Planned Simultaneous Impacts: Introduction

 While RS control was initially defined for single impact events, an approach to deal with nominally simultaneous impacts has been introduced in \cite{Rijnen2019}.
 Uncertainty in the environment could cause a sequence of impacts rather than the planned nominally simultaneous impact, resulting in unexpected velocity jumps and a contact state that neither corresponds to the ante-impact nor the post-impact state.
 To avoid peaks and steps in the actuator inputs that would occur when naively applying velocity feedback, an additional interim-impact mode was defined.
 This interim mode is active in the time frame when contact between two impacting bodies has only been partially established, and uses a feedforward signal based on the ante-impact mode without any position or velocity feedback to be independent from any jumps in velocity.
 In \cite{Steen2022}, an extension to the RS framework was proposed by defining a novel interim mode, which also uses position feedback during this interim mode to pursue persistent contact establishment without relying on velocity feedback.
 Furthermore, the approach in \cite{Steen2022} is cast into the quadratic programming (QP) robot control framework \cite{Salini2011,Cisneros2018,Bouyarmane2019}, where the control input is obtained from a linearly constrained quadratic optimization problem.
-QP control can be used for control of robots with multiple tasks in joint space or operational space, under a set of constraints ensuring, for example, adherence to joint limits or avoidance of unwanted collisions, which is essential in real-life robotic applications.
+QP control can be used for control of robots with multiple tasks in joint space or operational space, under a set of constraints ensuring, for example, adherence to joint limits or avoidance of unwanted collisions.
+This is essential in real-life robotic applications, and is required to eventually extend the RS framework to other more complex robotic systems, such as humanoids or quadrupeds.
 A control algorithm based on RS using time-invariant references rather than the traditionally used time-based references has been developed in \cite{Steen2022a,Steen2022b}, also using a QP control framework.
 While experimental validation for RS has been provided for a 1 degree of freedom (DOF) mechanical system with single impact events in \cite{Rijnen2020}, RS for systems with simultaneous impacts, or for nDOF robots with $n>1$ in general, has not yet been realised.